Commercial Lighting as Security for Your Business

 Should a Security Camera Be Installed Above or Below Lights?

 Security cameras should be installed below the lights.
-In fact, every effort should be taken to keep the light fixture out of view of the camera.
+Every effort should be taken to keep the light fixture out of view of the camera.
 This is to prevent the glare of the light from interfering with the camera's view.
 Ideally, the light should flood the camera's view range without shining directly into the camera.

 How Do Security Camera Poles Differ from Light Poles?

 Security camera poles are specially made to carry a security camera.
-Similar to light poles, they are available in aluminum, steel, and fiberglass.
+Like light poles, they are available in aluminum, steel, and fiberglass.
 Light poles may have a slight sway in high wind conditions.
 This sway is perfectly normal, and the movement does not affect light dispersal.

 Security camera poles are more rigidly constructed to restrict movement in high wind conditions to prevent this from occurring.
 They are also installed with anchor bolts for a secure base.
-However, any swaying or movement of security camera poles would result in an unstable image for the camera and a shaky video.
+However, any swaying or movement of a camera mounted security pole would result in an unstable image for the camera and a shaky video.

 Can I Buy a Security Camera Pole?